cdl-geneseo/geneseo-dictionary/C/Coochie-Cutters.md

 # Coochie Cutters

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Coochie Cutters

 Created by  Unknown User (bli2), last modified on Nov 28, 2008

 Coochie Cutters: Noun- a pair of pants that give a female camel toe. &quot;What would posess her to wear those coochie cutters in public.&quot; 60% of people surveyed were familar with this term.
 BIervese, 2008